Skip to content

 Why it matters

 Plans survive context compaction.
 The progress table in the plan file is the persistent state.
-When context gets compacted in a long session, Claude re-reads the plan and knows exactly where things stand — without losing progress.
+When context gets compacted in a long session, the model re-reads the plan and knows exactly where things stand — without losing progress.

 Iteration tracking